Pages

 • You don't need an elaborate antenna for this.
 My three element beam just one metre above the ground, and even an old home-made FM loop, have provided very good reception of meteor scatter propagation, even to RDS levels.

-• A small drawback is the learning curve: It seemed quite daunting at first, but I quickly developed a knack and a system which simplified the processes involved.
+• A small drawback is the learning curve: It seemed quite daunting at first, but I quickly developed a knack and a system which simplified all the above processes.

-My guess is that there will be better and more appropriate software, plus you may easily work out a simpler or better system than the one I have described here.
-Things will probably be simpler than ever in years to come.
+My guess is that there will be better and more appropriate software in the future, plus you may already know an easier way to accomplish the above and develop a simpler or better system than the one I have described here.

 The Conclusion:

 So, that's the theory.
 Now here's the practice.
-And this is where the poor quality video work comes in.
-I think you'll see clearly enough what's happening though.
+And this is where my poor quality video work comes in, but I think you'll see clearly enough what's happening in the following video.

 These are short recorded samples of me using the various software to identify meteor scatter.
 Both examples used are brief, but the second example was used more to demonstrate a meteor burst which was probably too short to be of use.
 User discretion is advised.